PGComai/Credit_Risk_Analysis/README.md

 | EasyEnsemble AdaBoost | 0.93 | 1.00 / 0.07 | 0.94 / 0.93 | 0.97 / 0.14 |

 ## Summary

+Since the models based off scaled data seem to perform better than those not, I will only consider the former in this summary.

+Whether any of these models would work for a lender depends on how tolerant they might be of various types of errors.
+The AdaBoost model showed high recall for both low risk and high risk detection, but it also showed low precision regarding high risk cases.
+This means that the model correctly classifies most high risk cases at the expense of accuracy.
+A lender which uses this model would know that most of the true high risk cases would be detected, but would also have to sift through many false positives (low risk candidates flagged as high risk).
+If the lender is interested in decreasing the pool of candidates which need to be looked at, the AdaBoost model might be a good fit.
+It would have to be used in conjunction with humans to sort out the false positives, but it would save time by moving most high risk candidates into a separate pool.

+The random forest model